pbaylis/pbaylis.github.io/_posts/2017-02-03-fe-int-support.md

 $$ y_i = \alpha + \beta_2 T_{1i} + \beta_3 T_{3i} + \beta_5 [R_b \times T_3]_i + \varepsilon_i $$

-And the following intepretations have changed:
+And the following interpretations have changed:
   - \\( R_b \times T_1 \\): \\( \alpha + \beta_2 + \beta_4 \\)
   - \\( R_b \times T_2 \\): NA
   - \\( R_b \times T_3 \\): \\( \alpha + \beta_3 + \beta_5 \\)

 Different things happen if the other variables were dropped.
 Ultimately, the fix here is to just ignore coefficients which don't appear in the final model when summing up.
 Actually less complicated than I thought.
-Still, another solution is to either limit bins so that they include all region-temperature combiations (unrealistic in my use case, since my "regions" are actually seasons) or to implement a splined model or something similar.
+Still, another solution is to either limit bins so that they include all region-temperature combinations (unrealistic in my use case, since my "regions" are actually seasons) or to implement a splined model or something similar.

 ---